Part 46: The Curated Letters of Riley Shepard, With Redactions.

 On October 1st, Trump tweeted that he and the first lady had tested positive for the virus.

 "AHA!"
 I thought.
 That's why I had the Weiner Schnitzel flashback.
-I didn't remember ever seeing him sweat like that.
+I didn't remember ever seeing him sweat like that, his orange skin glistened under the lights.

 POTUS and FLOTUS had mixed and mingled a lot (without masks) before and after the debates, and many of those people are also now infected with the virus.
 President Trump is hospitalized and receiving top notch medical care at Walter Reed Medical Center, but the state of his health is unknown.
 Conspiracy theories abound.

 I knew about my father... but I also didn't know, especially back then.
+My mother tried to tell me, but she was also a difficult person, a self-described recluse, someone who often thought the worst about other people.
 I didn't exactly know what he was up to.
 I would compare my "knowing" to how a smoker "knows" that smoking causes lung damage and even cancer, and yet if they really knew, they would quit smoking.
 As time went on, I knew more and on a deeper level.
-Back when Dad was writing these letters, my mother tried to tell me that he was selling investments on songs and the encyclopedia, and that the whole thing was a scam, but I didn't want to believe it.
+Back when Dad was writing these letters, my mother tried to tell me that he was selling investments for various songs, selling shares in the song's potential (that isn't how it works) and the encyclopedia, and that the whole thing was a scam, but I didn't want to believe it.

 My mother also said when he left Porterville, he left behind a drawer full of uncashed checks.